Optimal pulse processing, pile-up decomposition and applications of silicon drift detectors at LCLS: Photon Pile-up and Decomposition

 \subsection{Photon Pile-up Spectrum and Decomposition}

-Fig.~\ref{fig9} depicts the entire spectrum of photons entering through either aperture (red dots), up to \SI{37}{\kilo\electronvolt}; to facilitate inspection of both intense and weak lines, the plot uses a square root y axis.
-The 6 fundamental lines (single photons) are clearly visible.
+Fig.~\ref{fig8} depicts the entire spectrum of photons entering through either aperture (red dots), up to \SI{37}{\kilo\electronvolt}; to facilitate inspection of both intense and weak lines, the plot uses a square root y axis.
+The \num{6} fundamental lines (single photons) are clearly visible.
 Pile-up of multiple photons (up to \num{5} shown) results in increasing complexity of the detected spectrum and decreasing histogram height (in this particular case).

-The black line depicts the least squares fit using a fitting model with theoretical peak positions of the 7 fundamental lines (zero peak, Al~K\textalpha, Ti~K\textalpha, Cr~K\textalpha, Fe~K\textalpha, Fe~K\textbeta, and \SI{9.06}{keV}), using Eq.~\ref{eq27} with the appropriate changes (substituting Eq.~\ref{eq15} and \ref{eq19} for Eq.~\ref{eq9} and \ref{eq17}, respectively, to account for the distribution of the FEL beam intensity and the observed ``heavy tails'' of peaks).
+The black line depicts the least squares fit using a fitting model with theoretical peak positions of the 7 fundamental lines (zero peak, Al~K\textalpha, Ti~K\textalpha, Cr~K\textalpha, Fe~K\textalpha, Fe~K\textbeta, and \SI{9.06}{keV}), using Eq.~\ref{eq26} with the appropriate changes (substituting Eq.~\ref{eq14} and \ref{eq18} for Eq.~\ref{eq8} and \ref{eq16}, respectively, to account for the distribution of the FEL beam intensity and the observed ``heavy tails'' of peaks).

-The fit accurately reproduces most features in the data set, resulting in a small reduced chi-squared statistic $\chi_{\nu}^2=3.02$ and reproducing all characteristics of the plethora of peaks.
-Fitting parameters and their errors are detailed in Table~\ref{table3}.
+The fit accurately reproduces most features in the data set, resulting in a small reduced chi-squared statistic $\chi_{\nu}^2=3.71$ and reproducing all characteristics of the plethora of peaks.
 For the 3 most intense lines (Fe~K\textalpha, Fe~K\textbeta, and \SI{9.06}{keV}) we indexed the peaks with corresponding 3 digit labels.
 These peaks dominate the higher energy pile-up and can still be clearly separated.